Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Variable selection and estimation procedure

 \subsection{Definition of the penalized estimator for variable selection}

-We introduce a penalty and consider a penalized maximum likelihood estimator to deal with the high dimension of the covariates.
-We aim to select relevant variables among the covariates of the survival model.
-We use the Lasso (Least Absolute Shrinkage and Selection Operator) procedure which was initially proposed for linear regression models (\cite{tibshirani_regression_1996}) and the Cox model (\cite{tibshirani_lasso_1997}).
-This method enables us to handle high-dimensional data and select a subset of explanatory covariates from a large collection.
-We consider a Lasso penalty which only depends on the parameter $\beta$:
+In the presence of covariates of high dimension, classical estimation strategies are no more efficient, so we introduce a penalty term to regularize the estimation and perform the variable selection.
+We borrow the idea of the LASSO (Least Absolute Shrinkage and Selection Operator) procedure, developed initially for linear regression models (see \cite{tibshirani_regression_1996}) and extended in several models, including the Cox model (see \cite{tibshirani_lasso_1997}).
+This method enables to handle high-dimensional covariates and to select a subset of explanatory covariates from a large collection.
+Assuming only a few variables are relevant to be included in the model among the whole collection, we consider a $\ell_1$ penalized maximum likelihood estimator to select them.
+We emphasize that we consider a penalty term, which only depends on the parameter $\beta$:

-Our goal is then to maximize the logarithm of the marginal likelihood where the penalty is integrated as follows.
-Let us define the penalized maximum likelihood estimator by:
+where $\regularization$ is a positive real called regularization parameter.
+Let us define for each value of $\regularization$ in a grid $\Lambda$ the penalized maximum likelihood estimator by:

-where $\Theta$ denotes the parameter space and where $\regularization$ is a positive parameter called the regularization parameter.
+where $\Theta$ denotes the parameter space and $\regularization$ is a positive parameter.
 The larger the value of $\regularization$, the more $\beta$ will be constrained to have zero components.
-Conversely, the smaller the value of $\regularization$, the more free the components of $\beta$ will be.
-It is customary to determine the value of $\regularization$ using cross-validation (\cite{tibshirani_regression_1996}).
+Conversely, the smaller the value of $\regularization$, the freer the components of $\beta$ will be.
+It is customary to determine the value of $\regularization$ using cross-validation (\cite{tibshirani_regression_1996}), in particular for prediction objective.
+But here, without any predictive context, we choose to fix an optimal value for the regularization parameter based on a model criterion as detailed in the next section.

-Usually, when we deal with latent variables, since the marginal likelihood is non-analytic, classical methods used to infer the unknown parameters are Expectation Maximization like algorithme (\cite{ng2012algorithm}).
-The inconvenience of these procedures is that it is well-adapted to models belonging to the curved exponential family, which is not the case for the joint model we consider.
-Recently \cite{Calimero} have proposed a preconditioned stochastic gradient descent for estimation in a latent variable model adapted to general latent variables models.
-Moreover due to the non-differentiability of the considered penalty, we will use a proximal algorithm as proposed by \cite{achab_learning_2017} and \cite{fort_stochastic_2017}.
-Thus, we add a proximal gradient in the procedure proposed in \cite{Calimero} and implement a preconditioned stochastic proximal gradient algorithm to calculate the estimator.